nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 NebulaStream aims to handle millions of heterogeneous sources across massively distributed and heterogeneous devices.
 This requires a single node to handle thousands of sources concurrently.

-Currently, each source that is started runs in an individual thread.
+Currently, each source runs in an individual thread.
 That is, starting 1000 sources means starting 1000 threads just for the sources.
 Since the threads are running permanently, ingesting data into the system, this leads to a massive oversubscription of the CPU and causes frequent context switching.
-Given that each thread allocates state in the form of a private stack), this is expensive.
+Given that each thread allocates state in the form of a private stack, this is expensive.
 Therefore, the current approach does not scale with an increasing number of sources (**P1**).

-Each source reads data from external systems or devices and writes them into buffers provided by the NES `BufferManager`.
+Sources read data from external systems or devices and writes them into buffers provided by the NES `BufferManager`.
+Precisely, local buffer providers maintain a fixed-size buffer pool per source.
+The size of this pool is hardcoded into the system in the `SourceProvider` as `static constexpr int NUM_SOURCE_LOCAL_BUFFERS = 64`.
+If the available memory of the system is exhausted by the number of sources, potentially all available memory will be taken by the sources.
-In its current state, fast sources can cause a deadlock by taking all buffers, since query processing cannot proceed without buffers (**P2**).
+This can cause a deadlock, since query processing cannot proceed without buffers (**P2**).
+Furthermore, this static assignment is highly inflexible with respect to the actual requirements of the sources at runtime.

 # Goals
 A single node worker should be able to handle thousands of concurrent sources without data ingestion becoming a bottleneck.